 Enzyme Replacement Therapy

-Shire's rhHNS program (multiple sites, international) / Sanfilippo Type A
+Shire's enzyme replacement program (multiple sites, international) / Sanfilippo Type A

-Patients had been enrolled in the Phase IIb clincial trial in multiple sites across the world (United Kingdom, United States, Argentina, France, Germany, Italy, Netherlands, Spain, United Kingdom) with MPSIII A patients aged between 1 and 4 years old.
+Patients had been enrolled in the Phase IIb clinical trial in multiple sites across the world (United Kingdom, United States, Argentina, France, Germany, Italy, Netherlands, Spain, United Kingdom).

-All patients have had their ports (intrathecal durg delivery devices) surgically removed and have ceased to recieve treatment.
-This was devastating news for the the 21 young children and their families involved in the trial and our hearts go out to them.
-We will provide more information as it becomes available.
+All patients have had their ports (intrathecal drug delivery devices) surgically removed and have ceased to receive treatment.
+This was devastating news for the 21 young children and their families involved in the trial.

 Alexion's SBC-103 program (US) / Sanfilippo Type B